zivcroitoru/catwalk-client/FS-CLIENT-PROMPT.md

 - Image 1: How the rewards phase CURRENTLY look like, image 2: How the rewards phase SHOULD look like
   - In the rewards phase we need to have for each stage - a brown box
   - In the brown box we need - coin amount in white text, cat name in black text, and smaller username in black text
-  - (The text itself (The coins text, the cat name and the usernames are correct) is good right now)
+  - (The text itself (The coins text, the cat name and the usernames are correct) and the sizing is good right now)
-  - You could say more simply that the brown box with cat name and username should stay the same in the rewards phase as it appears in the voting phase: The only change is adding the coin text
   - Right now (in rewards phase) :
-    - The brown box is way to tall
-    - The coin text is black and very small - needs to be white and the current cat name size
+    - The coin text needs to be a tad bit higher
-    - The cat name's size should be between the coin text and the username text
+    - The cat name's needs to be properly positioned between the 2 texts.
-    - The username's text should be a teeny bit bigger

 Split the problem into simple small sub-steps and fix them all, but tackle carefully one at a time